Artistry in the Information Age (A Primer)

 The Hundredth Monkey Effect is a phenomenon which illustrates that an advantageous behavior can proliferate throughout a community without explicit instruction.
-A population adapts behavior as a critical mass of beings within it become cognizant of it, then choose to adopt it for the sake of their individual wellbeing (Further substantiating this phenomenon is Rupert Sheldrake’s study of Morphic Resonance, observing how ideas—i.e. energy, frequency and vibration—can permeate throughout communities by sincere and persistent practice).
+A population adapts behavior as a critical mass of beings within it become tangentially cognizant of it, choosing to adopt it simply by virtue of being a facility which is conducive to individual wellbeing (Further substantiating this phenomenon is Rupert Sheldrake’s study of Morphic Resonance, observing how ideas—i.e. energy, frequency and vibration—can permeate throughout communities by sincere and persistent practice).
 This is a significant realization to integrate: that elegant thought-patterns or behavioral solutions to environmental challenges can be introduced and spread throughout communities by the Doing—by the Being.

 Soul of the World

 Contrarians of spiritual ideas, like synchronicity (or the clairsentience that could be implied by Morphic Resonance), might argue that these ideas cannot be explicitly qualified by the physical senses within three-dimensional space-time reality, and are therefore inherently negated.
-Now, we may sense that identifying with Reality exclusively through a Newtonian worldview easily perpetuates delusions of separateness.
-It's too simple and staid to identify with dualistic concepts (namely polarities like right and wrong, good and bad, anarchy and order, et al.), subtly perpetuated via society and culture over our lifetimes.
-Although, dualisms do have their implementations on the journey...
-It’s just under the guise of “concepts” and over-identifications with either/or polarities that our perceptual clarity—or wisdom—becomes diluted.
+It’s implied that identifying with Reality exclusively through a Newtonian worldview will easily perpetuate delusions of separateness.
+It's academically staid to claim allegiances between polarities within dualistic concepts (like dark and light, evil and good, anarchy and order, et al.), subtly perpetuated via society and culture over our lifetimes.
+But dualisms do have their implementations on the journey.
+It’s just under the guise of “concepts” and over-identifications with either/or polarities that our perceptual clarity (i.e. wisdom) becomes diluted.

 The individual's own realization of truths can be integrated as insight necessary throughout the process of evolving consciousness.
 By intersecting and playing with ideas, we develop grander perspectives, and elevate a unified consciousness as a preeminent innerstanding of the divine, wholistic-happening of existence (the “on-going wow”, as Speed Levitch put it).
-Embracing conscious awareness as such cultivates a more luminous and fulfilling conduit between our human experience, and the creative expression of it.
+Embracing conscious awareness as such cultivates a more luminous and fulfilling conduit between the savage dimension of our human condition, and the creative expression through “the better angels of our nature”.
 In film or photography, for example, pictures are the captured reflections of happenings as space-time...

-As technology and the internet refines (particularly quantum research and implementation), and the species gravitates towards singularity, insistences on separations will dissolve, and the fundamental nature of Being will illuminate itself.
+As technology and the internet refines (especially quantum computing), and the species gravitates towards singularity, insistences on separations will dissolve, and the fundamental nature of Being will illuminate itself.
 In realizing the spirit inherent as all experience, we remember and recollect that the seen and the unseen commingle as wholeness (as the Soul of the World, as Paolo Coelho might describe it).

-Modernity has a keen eye on the humanities thus far.
-From this vantage, we can declassify and reunify art, science and spirituality as to dissolve notions of disparate disciplines.
+From our new age vantage, we can declassify and reunify art, science and spirituality as to dissolve notions of disparate disciplines.
 We may learn to appreciate that perceiving any bit of information as distinct from another is just a way-post on the journey to embracing and participating in One-Whole, evocative experience of Being anything at all.

 Given these myriad insights on the cogs of conscious awareness, the human experience can become considerably less foreboding, and far more welcoming to what is fundamentally spiritual inquiry and cultivation.
-It’s in commingling and harboring intimacy with multiple disciplines, which the Information Age affords us access, that our species can continue to navigate and evolve.
-And we can integrate energies to become more whole, building a purview which embraces unity consciousness as the pervasive axiom.
+It’s in commingling and harboring intimacy with multiple disciplines, which the Information Age affords us access, that our species can continue to navigate, alchemize, collaborate and evolve.
+We can integrate energies to become more whole, building a purview which embraces unity consciousness as the pervasive axiom.

-The idea of Maya—derived from Eastern wisdom tradition—signifies the existence of inherent illusions in our perceptions of (R)reality.
-We may ruminate on ideas like tools with which to decipher, navigate and transcend layers of illusion.
+The idea of Maya, deriving from Eastern wisdom tradition, signifies the existence of inherent illusions in our perceptions of (R)reality.
+We may ruminate on ideas as tools with which to decipher, contend with and transcend layers of illusion.
 Your Reality is a refraction of divinity.
 All that you experience is a reflection of your Universe.
-Nothing is disconnected, and evolution is always.
-But whatever, remember this: the Greeks said, gnothi seauton.
+Nothing is disconnected, and evolution is always happening.
+But whatever your conscious awareness on these matters, remember this: the Greeks said, “gnothi seauton”.